Intercontinental and transoceanic fixed links: Overseas Highway

-Florida to Cuba, Hispaniola, and Puerto Rico
+Florida to Bahamas, Cuba, Hispaniola, and Puerto Rico

 Ferry services between the US and Cuba and between Cuba and Haiti were common before 1960, but were suspended due to the United States embargo against Cuba.
 After the normalization of U.S.-Cuba diplomatic relations by U.S. President Barack Obama and Cuban President Raúl Castro, some American companies began plans to provide regular ferry services between Florida and Cuba.
 However, President Donald Trump reinstated many travel restrictions towards Cuba during his term, including prohibition of direct ferry services.

 There is only one regular ferry to Havana from a foreign port: Cancún, Mexico.

 A ferry travels between Mayagüez in Puerto Rico and Santo Domingo in the Dominican Republic.